Connecticut Food Bank: Statewide food distribution

-Mobile Food Pantry
+Mobile food pantry

-The Mobile Pantry program aids underserved communities, including those in "food deserts," by delivering food to those most vulnerable.
-These individuals may lack direct access to a supermarket or food pantry, or they might face challenges in reaching resources outside of their neighborhood due to a lack of transportation or physical limitations.
-With over 100 locations across Connecticut, Mobile Pantries offer produce and shelf-stable items, serving as a vital resource for thousands of community members.
+The Mobile Pantry program aids underserved communities, including those in "food deserts", by delivering food to those most vulnerable.
+These individuals may lack direct access to a supermarket or food pantry, or they might face challenges in reaching resources outside their neighborhood because of lack of transportation or physical limitations.
+With over 100 locations across Connecticut, Mobile Pantries offer produce and shelf-stable items for thousands of community members.

-SNAP Assistance
+SNAP assistance

-Connecticut Foodshare provides state residents with assistance in applying for the SNAP (Supplemental Nutrition Assistance Program).
-Increasing SNAP enrollment affords community members the ability to choose their own groceries at the store and reduces reliance on food assistance from charitable sources.
+Connecticut Foodshare provides state residents with assistance in applying for the Supplemental Nutrition Assistance Program (SNAP).
+SNAP enrollment allows community members to choose their own groceries at the store and reduces reliance on food assistance from charitable sources.

-Retail Rescue
+Retail rescue

 Connecticut Foodshare works with more than 300 food retailers to arrange food donations to nearby food pantries.
 The program helps build local relationships and allows the organization to more efficiently use its trucks and warehouse space.

-"Thanksgiving For All" Turkey Giveaway
+"Thanksgiving For All" turkey giveaway

-In November of 2023, Connecticut Foodshare announced that it planned to provide 50,000 turkeys to people in need in Connecticut.
-"We're seeing longer lines than we've seen in a long time at our pantries and mobile sites," CEO Jason Jakubowski told CT Insider.
+In November 2023, Connecticut Foodshare provided 50,000 turkeys to people in need in Connecticut.

-UConn Support
+UConn support

 In September of 2023, University of Connecticut basketball star Paige Bueckers teamed up with education company Chegg to donate $50,000 to the Connecticut Foodshare-affiliated pantry located on the UConn campus.